• Cutting-edge technologies

 • Unmatched cost-saving

-Why use a poly-his-tag for protein expression and production?
+Why use a GST-tag for protein expression and production?

-How do I cleave of the poly-his-tag after purification?
+How do I cleave of the GST-tag after purification?

-In some applications, it is desirable to remove the his-tag, for example, for protein crystalization.
-To allow cleavage of the tag, a protease cleavage site needs to be engineered between the tag and the protein.
-An EK cleavage site behind the His-tag (poly-his-EK site-protein structure design) can allow complete removal of the tag and the cleavage site, leaving no additional amino acids after the specific cleavage of the tag, resulting in a native form of the protein.
-For more information on the cleavage site and tag removal of EK and HRV-3C, please refer to: Enterokinase (EK), HRV-3C (human rhinovirus protease).
+In some applications, it is desirable to remove the GST-tag, for example, for protein crystalization.
+To allow cleavage of the GST-tag, a protease cleavage site needs to be engineered between the tag and the protein.
+An EK cleavage site behind the GST-tag (GST-EK site-protein structure) can allow complete removal of the GST-tag and the cleavage site, leaving no additional amino acids after the specific cleavage of the GST-tag.
+For more information on the cleavage site and tag removal by EK and HRV-3C protease, please refer to: Enterokinase (EK), HRV-3C (human rhinovirus protease).